 A unique identifier makes all the difference in the world, especially when it comes to receiving timely compensation.

-3. Your Company’s Information
+3. Your Company’s Details

 If there are any issues along the way, any customers with an invoice can call a company number or send over information if needed.
 Make sure all your information is printed accurately and is in a place that is easily seen.